 The market’s must try includes the fried Korean pancake stuffed with seeds from the popular Haeundae Famous Hotteok stall (해운대 명품 호떡) located at the entrance of the street.
 This Ssiat Hotteok is slightly different from those sold at the BIFF Square where the savoury nuts are mixed with sugar as opposed to a sugar-stuffed pancake topped with seeds.
 For those who love a flavour adventure, try its unique variations including cheese and cheese with seeds.

 The best-kept secret along the streets of the Haeundae Traditional Market is definitely this noodle house.
 Nohong Mandu is where you can indulge in some of the softest and most tender handmade dumplings and pulled noodles you will ever taste.

-Pro-tip: Don’t miss out the Haeundae Square (formerly known as Gunam-ro Culture Square) when you are here.
+Pro-tip: Don’t miss out on Haeundae Square (formerly known as Gunam-ro Culture Square) when you are at Haeundae Traditional Market.
 This bustling cultural complex connecting the Haeundae subway station to the Haeundae Traditional Market and Haeundae Beach is where you can find flea markets, lively street performances, and free events held regularly over the weekends.

 Haeundae Traditional Market 해운대전통시장

 Operating hours: 09:00am to 10:00pm daily.
 However, most eateries commence operations at 11:00am.